huynguy-db/arcion-docs/content/docs/running-replicant.md

 ---
 # Running Replicant

 Replicant must be run in one of three replication modes: full, snapshot, realtime, and delta-snapshot.
-When starting Replicant, you must specify your desired mode of replication using a command line argument.
+When starting Replicant, you must specify your desired mode of replication using a command line argument (`full`, `realtime`, or `delta-snapshot`).
 In addition to the multiple different modes, Replicant can also be run with additional settings/options.
 All of the modes, options, and commands to run Replicant are explained below.

 ## Replicant Full Mode